 Adoption is a rewarding experience that gives children and their adoptive families the opportunity to build loving new homes.
 In some cases, however, children are victims of abuse and negligence by their adoptive parents.
 They don’t deserve to be treated this way, but fortunately, the legal system affords them options to hold their adoptive families and adoption agencies accountable.
 If you were abused or neglected as an adopted child, or you know someone who was, the adoption abuse and negligence attorneys of Hale & Monico can go to work and bring the responsible parties to justice.
-We represent adopted children and demand fair and reasonable compensation for their injuries.
+We represent adopted children mostly in Chicago and demand fair and reasonable compensation for their injuries.

-Abuse And Neglect In The Adoption System
+Abuse And Neglect In The Adoption System of Chicago

 Most cases of abuse are physical, emotional, or sexual.
 If you’re an adopted child who was subjected to abuse or neglect, you will need evidence to support your claims about what happened.
 On the other hand, if you know a child who is being abused or neglected by his or her adoptive parents, there are certain things to look out for.
 Either way, knowing the signs of abuse and neglect will help substantiate your claims.

 Intentionally inflicting physical harm on a child takes many forms.
 Beating, choking, burning, kicking, punching, and striking are all forms of physical abuse.
 This may result in cuts, bruises, burns, black eyes, and more.
 Some physical abuse is so bad that it leaves scars.
 Although many signs of abuse, such as cuts, can heal, they often leave the victim with psychological effects.
 That leads to the next type of abuse.